climberig/climberig.github.io/cv.md

 <center><image src="/images/me.jpg" alt="Igor Kuplevich" title="Igor Kuplevich"/></center>

 My name is Igor Kuplevich.
-I live in Berkeley (California) and work as a software engineer at Fitbit.
+I live in New York City and work as a software engineer at a quantitative hedge fund.
 I like solving problems and mastering skills
 <a href="/skills" target="_blank">http://climberig.com/skills</a> (it's a good read).
 I enjoy hard work and thrive when faced with difficulties.

 As an engineer, I have created many projects used by millions of people every day.
 I've done some cool things outside of work too